marcosgarzon/marcosgarzon/README.md

 ### Hi there! 👋

 Currently, I have completed four certified courses to become a Full-Stack developer.
-Additionally, I am pursuing a degree in programming and I am still studying towards a Technical Degree in Programming.
+Additionally, I am pursuing a degree in programming and studying to become a technical programmer.

 The courses carried out in CODERHOUSE are the following: